 Selling your home is a bit different than cooking a meal, but in essence, the same rules apply.
 Prepare, take action, and enjoy the final outcome.
 It’s the preparation that sets the stage for everything that follows and a little work now, goes a long way in the future.

 Before Your Listing Appointment

 Before you meet with a real estate agent, there are some items you should prepare – the mise en place to selling your home.
-Having these items at the ready will help you sell your home and assist the agent during the appointment and once the home is listed for sale.
+Having these items ready before your place your home on the market will help you sell your home fast and assist the agent during the appointment and once the home is listed for sale.
 Here are the items you should start preparing now, so that your agent can get your home on the market and sold.

 Mortgage statement – You should actually pull this one out the moment you think about selling your home.
 Why?
 How much you have left on your mortgage until it’s paid off is an important number.
 Most mortgage statements don’t have a mortgage payoff amount on them, but they always have a number to call to receive one.
 Usually an automated system, calling this number will give you a loan payoff amount and a date that it’s good through.
 If you give this number to your real estate agent, they can calculate out a net sheet that will help you see how much you will make when you sell the house.
 Don’t forget that if you have a second mortgage or any home equity credit lines or loans, you’ll need the payoff numbers for those as well.